dakuglin/front-end-study-guide/README.md

 High performance -
 * React updates components that have changed, as opposed to updating all components.
 This makes for faster and efficient web applications

+## Golang

+What is Golang (Go) -
+* Strong and statically typed programming language
+* Used for programming across large-scale network servers

+## Features_of_Golang

+* Go is simplistic
+* Fast compile times
+* Garbage collected language
+    * Automatic memory management
+    * Means developer does not need to perform manual memory management
+* Built-in concurrency
+* Compiles to a standalone library/binaries